wayneparrott/cordova-plugin-ezar-facedetector/README.md

-#ezAR FaceDetector Cordova Plugin
+# ezAR FaceDetector Cordova Plugin
 Detect faces in a video preview from the VideoOverlay plugin.
 Uses native OS-level face detection.

-Requires the VideoOverlay plugin.
+Requires the VideoOverlay plugin (cordova-plugin-ezar-videooverlay).

-##Supported Platforms
+## Supported Platforms
 - iOS 7 and greater
 - Android 4.2 and greater

-##Additional Documentation
+## Additional Documentation
 See [ezartech.com](http://ezartech.com) for documentation and support.

-##License
+## License
 The ezAR FaceDetector plugin is licensed under a [modified MIT license](http://www.ezartech.com/ezarstartupkit-license).